So-Cool/LaTeX-report-template-CERN/README.md

 LaTeX-report-template-CERN
 ==========================

 Template in LaTeX for openlab Summer Student report at CERN
+Due to font selections, please compile with `lualatex`.